buckley-w-david/Pipe/README.md

 # Pipe

-`pipe` is a simple implementation of functional style function piping in Python.
+`pipe` is a simple implementation of function piping in Python.

 ```python3
 >>> from pipe import Pipe